MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/ArmFAQ.md

 ---
-title: ARM64 FAQ
+title: Arm FAQ
 author: sydbruck
 ms.author: sybruckm
 ms.date: 10/20/2023
-ms.topic: article
+ms.topic: faq
 ms.service: windows-iot
 ms.subservice: iot
-description: Windows IoT Enterprise on ARM64 FAQ
+description: Windows IoT Enterprise on Arm FAQ
 keywords: IoT Enterprise, Hardware, Windows IoT, Arm64, NXP
 ---

-# Frequently Asked Questions
+# Windows IoT Enterprise on Arm FAQ

 ## Which hardware is supported?

-Windows IoT Enterprise supports various peripheral interfaces on ARM64 devices.
+Windows IoT Enterprise supports various peripheral interfaces on Arm64 devices.
 The following list isn't exhaustive.
 There are many other peripherals not listed on this page that are compatible with Windows IoT Enterprise.
-If you are an IHV with a peripheral that supports Windows IoT Enterprise on ARM64 and would like to be added to this list, reach out to winiotinquire@microsoft.com.
+If you are an IHV with a peripheral that supports Windows IoT Enterprise on Arm and would like to be added to this list, reach out to winiotinquire@microsoft.com.

 ### Connectivity